chinamike65/hugo-tuolesi/content/book4/book4en.md

 The most noble and respected by the world, Di Shitian will also become an ordinary person.

-These world gods are like this, and we ordinary people are even less likely to have exceptions.
+These worldly gods are like this, and we ordinary people are even less likely to have exceptions.

 13